dam2452/AUTOMATE_FFMPEG/README.md

 3. **Running the Program**: To use the tool, run the downloaded executable.
 It can be launched directly from the command line or by double-clicking the file in a file explorer.

-With FFmpeg installed and the executable ready, you can start using the Video Processing Tool right away.
+With FFmpeg installed and the executable ready, you can start using the AUTOMATE_FFMPEG right away.

 ## Usage